Samuelrg03/Samuelrg03/README.md

 I developed in Javascript using some frameworks based in react line NextJs, VueJS.
 Constantly learning to keep up to date with new technologies.

+I worked in backend development with .NET Core and ExpressJS, I've used JWT for security.
 --JAVA Enthusiast--

 Learning Data Analyst